 - Kurfürstendamm 12-15, Charlottenburg

-This Protestant church, built in 1892, sat on the border between Wedding and Mitte, and after the war, the French and Soviet sectors of Berlin.
-The church was closed when the wall went up in 1961.
-It stood in the middle of the death strip for over 20 years, and border guards sometimes used it as a watchtower.
-In January 1985, the DDR government demolished it.
-The Chapel of Reconciliation was constructed on the remains of the old foundation in 2000.
+This Protestant church, built in 1892, sat on the border between the Wedding and Mitte district.
+After WWII ended and Berlin was divided among the allied forces, the church found itself stuck right between the French and Soviet sectors.
+When the Berlin Wall went up in 1961, the church was located inside the so-called ‘Death Strip’ and remained closed for over 20 years.
+Border guards sometimes used it as a watchtower until in January 1985, the DDR government demolished it.
+In 2000, the Chapel of Reconciliation was constructed on the remains of the old foundation.

 - Schinkelplatz, Mitte

 You can hardly get more West Berlin than this.
-This twisting, slightly clunky, futuristic department store building on Ku’damm was built in 1973, and it housed numerous shops, cinemas, the Berlin Panoptikum, a bowling alley and the Café des Westens.
+This futuristic, Lego-like department store building on Ku’damm was built in 1973, and it housed numerous shops, cinemas, the Berlin Panoptikum, a bowling alley and the Café des Westens.
 The highlight of the building was an enormous light grid screen with moving images and text.
-The intention was to evoke the visual experience of New York Times Square.
+The intention was to evoke the visual experience of New York’s Times Square.

-However, in spite of its popularity and interesting design, the building never received cultural heritage protection and was demolished in 1998.
+However, in spite of its popularity and bold design, the building never received cultural heritage protection and was demolished in 1998.
 Today, the prominent corner is occupied by the Neues Ku’damm-Eck.

-The Palasthotel was a five-star hotel in the DDR – the concrete façade was interspersed with lovely amber-coloured windows, and there were several bars and restaurants inside.
-It usually hosted important officials in the DDR and foreign guests – the Stasi monitored everything that happened inside.
+The Palasthotel was a five-star hotel in the DDR – the concrete façade was interspersed with eye-catching amber windows, and there were several bars and restaurants inside.
+It hosted important officials in the DDR and foreign guests, and the Stasi monitored everything that happened inside.
 During demolition in 2002, an American aerial bomb was found under the foundations.